mcandre/lftp-pocket-reference/introduction.md

 ## Which protocols does LFTP support?

-LFTP supports many secure and insecure FTP connection types:
+LFTP supports a multitude of secure and insecure protocols:

 * FTP
 * SFTP